51Degrees/specifications/pipeline-specification/conceptual-overview.md

 may add an instance of its own element data, which may or may not have properties populated.

-A **Flow Element** can be added to multiple pipelines once it has been built.
-This means that the processing performed by a flow element must be thread safe and must either have no state that is dependent on a pipeline, or must maintain this state internally for each pipeline it is added to.

 See [resource cleanup](features/resource-cleanup.md) for details on ensuring **Flow Element** resources are cleaned up correctly.